 In combination with the CAGED system for major chords and scales, the layout of the guitar fretboard becomes a clear grid of connected shapes and patterns that really help open up your playing.

-Further your knowledge of the CAGED system with the CAGED System Lesson Pack Bundle, which includes expanded lesson workbooks for both the major and minor CAGED systems, practice guides, and more.
+Further your knowledge of the CAGED system with the CAGED System Lesson Pack, which includes lesson workbooks for both the major and minor CAGED systems, practice guides, and more.

 Cheat Sheet: Minor CAGED System